Daughters of the American Revolution: American history essay contest

 DAR holds an annual national American history essay contest for students in 5th through 8th grades.
 A different topic is selected each year.
-Essays are judged "for historical accuracy, adherence to topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness."
+Essays are judged "for historical accuracy, adherence to topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness".
 The contest is conducted locally by DAR chapters.
 Chapter winners compete against each other by region and nationally; national winners receive a monetary award.

 Scholarships

 DAR awards $150,000 annually in scholarships to high school graduates, and music, law, nursing, and medical school students.
 Only two of the 20 scholarships offered are restricted to DAR members or their descendants.
+In 2026, DAR awarded an additional 10 scholarships, the DAR America 250!
+Scholarships, for American history students in the amount of $25,000.

+Grants

+In April 2026, the DAR announced that it would provide $650,000 in grants and donations for women veteran causes including the Vivian Outreach for Women Grant for organizations that support the homeless and indigent women veterans and the Military Women's Memorial (MWM) which received a $250,000 gift.

-Debutante balls
+Debutante balls and presentations

 Certain chapters of the DAR partner with the Sons of the American Revolution to host debutante balls where daughters of members are presented to society as debutantes and sons of members are presented as "patriots".
-Members of the Children of the American Revolution may also be presented.
+Junior Members of the DAR and members of the Children of the American Revolution may also be presented.
 The Pennsylvania State Society of the DAR hosts the annual Constitution Debutante Ball in Valley Forge.
 In Lafayette, Louisiana, the Galvez Chapter of the DAR hosts the annual George Washington Ball, commemorating the birthday of George Washington.
 Young women in the Children of the American Revolution who are either eighteen years of age or a senior in high school may be presented as debutantes at the Virginia DAR State Conference in Richmond.
 Debutantes are also presented at the Georgia DAR State Conference.

 Diversity and inclusion

-African Americans and DAR
+African Americans

 On December 3, 1896, Eunice Russ Ames Davis, a multiracial abolitionist and founding member of the Boston Female Anti-Slavery Society, joined the Old South Chapter of the Daughters of the American Revolution in Boston, Massachusetts.
 She was of African, Narragansett Indian, Penobscot, and European ancestry and the daughter of American revolutionary Prince Ames.
 She was presented with a gold spoon by the DAR, as a "Real Daughter of the Revolution", on her 97th birthday.